North American’s Historical Background Is One of a Common Ownership Lineage With Several Predecessor Companies.

 There was nothing else like it.

-before the turn of the last century.
+since before the turn of the last century.

 Instead, in September of 1979, Miller Dairy Farms’ two hydroelectric